 Boli can be stuffed with Bengal gram-sugar mixture before you fold, to get a tasty variety

-You can also make your bolis a bit different and rich, by stuffing the Bengal gram – sugar mixture, but not fully grinded.
-If so stuff them, while you heat boli in tawa, spraying ghee.
+You can also make your bolis a bit different and rich by stuffing the Bengal gram – sugar mixture, but not fully ground.
+If so, stuff them while you heat boli in tawa, spraying ghee.

 An alternative method to make Bengal gram-Sugar mixture

-Sometimes it is a little bit tough to grind Bengal gram-Sugar mixture to a fine paste without any grains.
-You can also grind cooked Bengal gram to a fine paste, before you fry it in tawa adding sugar, cardamom and nutmeg powder.
+Sometimes it is a little bit tough to grind Bengal gram-sugar mixture into a fine paste without any grains.
+You can also grind cooked Bengal gram to a fine paste, before you fry it in a tawa, adding sugar, cardamom and nutmeg powder.
 It’s your choice.

 You can also read yet another boli recipe here.
-What I find interesting in this recipe is – Maida balls are prepared first and then dipped in gingelly oil for 15 minutes just before you roll them to prepare bolis.
-Have a look at this Annie’s recipe too, published in Vanitha Onam Edition 2017.
+What I find interesting is that Maida balls are prepared first, and then dipped in gingelly oil for 15 minutes, just before you roll them to prepare bolis.
+Have a look at Annie’s recipe too, published in Vanitha Onam Edition 2017.

 Also read: Maampazha Semiya Payasam recipe